 By Cheskie Rosenzweig, MS, Josef Edelman, MS & Aaron Moss, PhD

-Although attention checks are an important component of measuring data quality, they are only one of several data points researchers should use to isolate and quarantine bad data.
-Others include measuring inconsistency in responses, nonsense open-ended data, and extreme speeding.
+Although attention checks are an important way to measure data quality, they are only one of several data points researchers should use to isolate and quarantine bad data.
+Others include things like measuring inconsistency in responses, nonsense open-ended data, and extreme speeding.

 A good attention check question has a few core components: